MathieuRietman/AzureCloudAdoption/wiki/EnterpriseScaleLandingZone/2-iam.md

 ### Use Azure AD only groups for Azure controle plane.

 RBAC for Azure resource access is based on Azure Security Groups, instead of userid.
 No direct assignments should be done but Azure AD groups that implement the relevant role / RBAC.
 If necessary, create custom roles if subscription owner and network management must be separated from roles and responsibilities.
-See [link](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/identity-and-access-management)
+See [link](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/identity-and-access-management).
+Create cloud only Azure AD groups for RBAC roles in Azure.

+Advice is to use Azure AD Privilege Identity Management for Azure resources (If the license is available) to ensure zero standing access for production environments across all Azure control plane access to ensure just-in-time control plane access to Azure Resources.

 Set RBAC to Management group level for platform management like platform-owners, SecOps en NetOps.
-Advice is to use Privilege Identity Management for Azure resources (If the license is available).

-Example.
+Some examples:

 | Azure AD Group Name                    | Scope                    | PIM Role           |